DeaglePC/TeslaCamPlayer/README.md

 *   Click on a city name (if available) to open the location on Gaode Map or Google Maps.
 *   When paused, click the 💾 icon in the header to download the current video file.

+**4. Clip and Export Videos**

+1. Click the ✂️ (scissors) icon in the video controls to enter clip mode.
+2. Drag the blue handles on the progress bar to select the start and end points.
+3. Click the ✂️ icon again to open the export dialog.
+4. Choose which cameras to export and configure options:
+    - **Add Timestamp Watermark**: Overlay real-time timestamp on the video
+    - **Merge as Grid Video**: Combine all cameras into a single 2x2 grid view
+5. Click "Start Export" to download your clip(s).

+*Note: Exports are in WebM format.
+Processing includes real-time rendering with timestamp overlay.*

 ## ⌨️ Keyboard Shortcuts

 *   **`Spacebar`**: Play / Pause the video.